causztic/nextjs-blog/posts/react-input-with-gboard-emoji-bug.md

 ## Some unrelated rambling

 While sleuthing around to fix this bug, I also managed to refactor the component from a weird mix of uncontrolled and controlled to a fully controlled one.
-I will be going through this particular exercise in the next article!
+I will be going through this particular exercise in a future article.
+Thank you for reading!